Procedures

 • OCS protection.

-A self-signed certificate is used for tests.
+A self-signed certificate is used for tests in this guide.
 In a production environment exposed to the internet, create the certificate request and sign it by the Trusted Certificate Authority.

 1. Generate the CA certificate key: